A Vintage Valentine

 by Sophie

 Valentine’s Day is all about looking and feeling beautiful.
-This means stepping out of the house and doing anything from a fancy dinner with your special someone, to a night out with your girlfriends.
-We’re here to help you shake up your every day look with some vintage vibes that will combine retro and romantic.
+This means stepping out of the house and doing anything from a fancy dinner with your special someone to a night out with your girlfriends.
+We’re here to help you shake up your everyday look with some vintage vibes that will combine retro and romantic.
 These throwback looks are sure to inspire you, even if you’re not the biggest Valentine’s Day enthusiast!

 Keep scrolling below for our vintage hairstyles and makeup ideas designed for Valentine’s Day.